llamaxyz/llama/docs/policy-management.md

 Every Llama instance reserves the 0 role for the `ALL_HOLDERS_ROLE`, which is given to every policyholder at mint, and cannot be revoked until the policy is revoked.
 Every role has two supplies that are stored in the `RoleSupply` struct and are always available in storage:

-1. Number of holders: The number of unique policy NFTs that hold the given role
+1. Number of holders: The number of unique policy NFTs that hold the given role.
-2. Total quantity: The sum of all the quantities that each role holding policy possesses.
+2. Total quantity: The sum of all the quantities that each role holding the policy possesses.

 ### Creating New Roles

 When roles are created, a description is provided.
 This description serves as the plaintext mapping from description to role ID, and provides semantic meaning to an otherwise meaningless unsigned integer.
-The `initializeRole` method on the `LlamaPolicy` contract is used to instantiate a new role, and it takes an argument called description that is a UDVT `RoleDescription` which under the hood is just a bytes32 value.
+The `initializeRole` method on the `LlamaPolicy` contract is used to instantiate a new role, and it takes an argument called description that is a UDVT `RoleDescription` which under the hood is just a `bytes32` value.

 ### Editing Existing Roles